leenathomas01/Research-index/README.md

 ### Access & Contact

 Public repositories (🟢) are openly accessible on GitHub.
-Private repositories (🔴) may be shared upon request with researchers and collaborators.
+Selected Private repositories may be shared upon request with researchers and collaborators.

 📧 [leenathomas01@gmail.com](mailto:leenathomas01@gmail.com)